Traditional offices may soon become merely a memory, as homeworking and shared offices become the market’s hottest commodities.

 The business benefit is that co-working spaces are flexible and low-risk.
 They usually come fully equipped with internet and phone services (plus tea and coffee if you’re really lucky, like me!), saving you additional admin headaches.

-These creative co-working communities have sprung up in clusters across Britain’s entrepreneurial hotspots, such as Manchester, Cambridge, Edinburgh, Newcastle, Brighton and Sheffield.
+These creative co-working communities have sprung up in clusters across Britain’s entrepreneurial hotspots, with companies like Be Offices expanding out from London to Birmingham, Bristol, Belfast and beyond.

 They’re great for breaking down workplace silos, brilliant for interacting with like-minded freelancers and superb for escaping the lonely life of working from home.